 Buying a used electric car

 New electric cars can be too pricey for many people’s budgets.
-But with one in four UK households planning or hoping to buy an electric or hybrid vehicle in the next five years, is a second-hand model the way to go?
+But with around one in four UK households planning or hoping to buy an electric or plug-in hybrid vehicle as their next car, is a second-hand model the way to go?

 Our guide to buying a used electric car covers some of the key factors you need to look out for.

 New electric cars can be too pricey for many people’s budgets.
-But with one in four UK households planning or hoping to buy an electric or hybrid vehicle in the next five years, is a second-hand model the way to go?
+But with around one in four UK households planning or hoping to buy an electric or plug-in hybrid vehicle as their next car, is a second-hand model the way to go?

 Our guide to buying a used electric car covers some of the key factors you need to look out for.

-Going electric may soon become a necessity, not a choice.
+Over the next few years, government plans mean that going electric may become more of a necessity than a choice.
 But if you don’t have the budget for a brand-new electric car, you might want to consider used options.

-The good news is that electric cars are finally starting to take off in the UK, with 662,000 plug-in and battery electric vehicles (EVs) registered in 2022.
-At the end of December 2022, there were 1.114 million licensed plug-in vehicles in the UK.
+The good news is that electric cars are finally starting to take off in the UK, with 314,000 zero-emission cars registered for the first time in 2023.
+At the end of December 2023, there were 1.015 million licensed zero-emission vehicles on UK roads – an increase of 47% from the previous year.

 This growing appetite for green vehicles means that more used electric cars are coming onto the second-hand market than ever before.

-As they become more mainstream, it’s expected that this will lead to lower prices and more choice, as well as better performance than ever.
-Battery-powered vehicles are also much cheaper to run than petrol and diesel cars and, of course, kinder to the environment.
+As they become more mainstream, it’s expected that this will lead to lower prices and more choice, as well as better infrastructure for plug-in vehicles across the UK.
+Battery-powered vehicles are typically also cheaper to run than petrol or diesel cars and, of course, kinder to the environment.

 But, as with buying any used car, it’s important to do your homework before committing to a second-hand EV.
-Thoroughly check the car, its battery and its paperwork before making any rash decisions.
-If you know what you’re looking for, it’s possible to get a great deal on an EV.
+You need to thoroughly check car, battery and paperwork before making a decision.
+But if you know what you’re looking for, it’s possible to get a great deal on a used EV.

 What are the advantages of buying a used electric car?